modin-project/modin/docs/getting_started/using_modin/using_modin_cluster.rst

 the script file is sent to the the remote cluster head node and executed there.

-In this tutorial, we provide the `exercise_5.py`_ script, which reads the data from the CSV file and executes such pandas operations as count, groupby and applymap.
+In this tutorial, we provide the `exercise_5.py`_ script, which reads the data from the CSV file and executes such pandas operations as count, groupby and map.
 As a result of the script, you will see the size of the file being read and the execution time of each function.